-The top eight teams from both the Eastern Conference and Western Conference will advance to the 2017 USL Playoffs, with four weeks of postseason action set to crown the league’s next champion.
-The fixed-seed format concludes with the USL Cup Final, which is held at the venue of the conference champion with the best regular season record.
+In 2017, the top eight teams from both the Eastern Conference and Western Conference advanced to the 2017 USL Playoffs, as four weeks of postseason action decided the league’s next champion.
+The fixed-seed format concluded with the USL Cup Final, which was held at the home of the conference champion with the best regular season record.

-Since the start of the 2015 season, the USL has more than doubled in size going from 14 teams to 24 in 2015 and 30 in 2017, giving the league a combined MSA reach of 75 million people, 25% of America’s television households.
+Since the start of the 2015 season, the USL has more than doubled in size going from 14 teams to 24 in 2015 and 30 in 2017, giving the league a combined MSA reach of 75 million people, 25 percent of America’s television households.

 Introduced in 2015, the USL mark serves as the central pillar in a new design philosophy for the league.
 Inspired by the geometry of the field, its design cues are more akin to a 21st century startup than those of a monolithic sports league.
 Starting with the logo, the USL overhauled its identity to step forward as a league brand that is fit for its partners, clubs and fans as the dawn of a new era advances for the USL.
 The simple shapes of the USL lettering appear as a stencil and hint at its flexible use.
 The new logo is not a corporate logo: It is a tribal mark, something to be taken to the heart of each club’s community, personalized, and worn with pride by allowing club versions.